FAQs

 All written communications from the OARC are via email.
 All of the OARC executive have email addresses that end in “@oarc.net”.
 Depending on the content, these communications may be referred to as notices, emails, or bulletins.
 The printed Groundwave” bulletin was discontinued at the end of 2021.

-Even better, you can view past notices on the Email Notices page.
+No, but you can view past notices on the Email Notices page.

 The short answer is yes.
-The longer answer is as follows … If you do NOT register as a website subscriber on the site, the only data we collect is your IP address.
-If you do register as a website subscriber, we collect the minimum amount of personal data required to allow various site features to function.
+The longer answer is as follows … If you do NOT register as a subscriber, the only data we collect is your IP address.
+If you do register as a subscriber, we collect the minimum amount of personal data required to allow various site features to function.
 These include: your username, your real name, your callsign (if you have one), your phone number (this is optional, but handy if we need to contact you), your email address, your password for this site, and your agreement to the Terms of Service.
 Your password is encrypted and we have no way of telling what it is.
 If you lose your password, you can reset it.

 The entire site is served using HTTPS which means all data in transit between you and the site is encrypted.